NVIDIA-AI-IOT/nanosam/README.md

 While other lightweight SAM architectures, like MobileSAM, already exist, we find that after TensorRT optimization, these models are still bottlenecked by the image encoder and achieve sub-realtime framerates.
 NanoSAM is trained by distilling the MobileSAM image encoder into an architecture that runs an order of magnitude faster on NVIDIA Jetson with little loss in accuracy.
-This enables real-time inference and unlocks new applications like converting bounding box detections into instance segmentations and performing segmentation based tracking.
+This enables real-time inference and unlocks new applications like turning pre-trained detectors into instance segmentors or performing segmentation based tracking.

 ## Benchmarks